akshan-main/expectedthreatsoccer/README.md

-This is inspired from https://theathletic.com/2751525/2021/08/06/introducing-expected-threat-or-xt-the-new-metric-on-the-block/ , fantasy premier league and McKay Johns
+This is inspired from https://theathletic.com/2751525/2021/08/06/introducing-expected-threat-or-xt-the-new-metric-on-the-block/ , fantasy premier league and McKay Johns.